Anthony1234567/Huffman_Coder/README.md

 # Huffman_Coder
-Undergraduate research project implementing the Huffman Algorithm for lossless data compression
+Undergraduate research project implementing the Huffman Algorithm for lossless data compression.

+### Presentation
+Beamer slides for presentation are avilable [here](presentation/Data_Comp.pdf).

 ### Running
 Run the scrips provided to run the program.